-When submitters ask us questions that we're unable to answer (such as those around eligibility, guidelines, etc.), we suggest either messaging organizations directly through the Submittable platform, or - if Messaging is not enabled - searching for contact information on an organization's website.
-This can be confusing and doesn't always result in finding the correct contact.
+When submitters ask us questions that we're unable to answer (such as those around eligibility, guidelines, etc.), we suggest either messaging organizations directly through the Submittable platform, or if Messaging is not enabled, searching for contact information on an organization's website.
+This can be confusing and doesn't always result in finding the correct contact information.

 Below please find our suggestions for optimizing communications between you and your submitters.

-Make sure your form guidelines are as clear and thorough as possible.
+Be sure your form guidelines are clear and thorough.
 The more clear and comprehensive your guidelines are, the fewer questions your submitters and potential submitters will have.
 We recommend making sure that all information regarding your submission requirements (e.g., formatting rules, deadlines) matches any related information shown on your organization's website.
-Submitters will often check an organization's website, in addition to reading guidelines on the Submittable platform.
+Submitters will often check an organization's website in addition to reading guidelines on the Submittable platform.
 If there are discrepancies, they may try to get in touch to determine which guidelines they should follow.

 Contact us at firstname.lastname@example.org.